 Provisions in our notice of articles and articles, as well as certain provisions under the BCBCA, and applicable Canadian securities laws, may discourage, delay or prevent a merger, acquisition or other change in control of us that shareholders may consider favorable, including transactions in which they might otherwise receive a premium for their common shares.
 These provisions include the establishment of a staggered board of directors, which divides the board into three groups, with directors in each group serving a three-year term.
 The existence of a staggered board can make it more difficult for shareholders to replace or remove incumbent members of our board of directors.
 As such, these provisions could also limit the price that investors might be willing to pay in the future for our common shares, thereby depressing the market price of our common shares.
-In addition, because our board of directors is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our shareholders to replace or remove our current management by making it more difficult for shareholders to replace members of our board of directors is near difficult for shareholders to replace members of our board of directors.
+In addition, because our board of directors is responsible for appointing the members of our board of directors.
 Among other things, these provisions include the following:

-- shareholders cannot amend our articles unless such amendment is approved by shareholders holding at least a majority of the shares entitled to vote on such approval; - our board of directors may, without shareholder approval, issue preferred shares having any terms, conditions, rights, preferences and privileges as the board of directors may determine; and - shareholders must give advance notice to nominate directors or to submit proposals for consideration at shareholders' meetings.
+- · shareholders cannot amend our articles unless such amendment is approved by shareholders holding at least a majority of the shares entitled to vote on such approval; - · our board of directors may, without shareholder approval, issue preferred shares having any terms, conditions, rights, preferences and privileges as the board of directors may determine; and - shareholders must give advance notice to nominate directors or to submit proposals for consideration at shareholders' meetings.